tygutowski/tygutowski/README.md

-im tygutowski, a software engineer at florida tech
+im tygutowski, a software engineer with a passion for game design.

 check out [my website!](https://tygutowski.com/)